 The Eve Lighter is a relatively new addition to top sleep brand Eve's lineup.
 If you’ve been shopping around for the best memory foam mattress, you’ve probably seen the name Eve crop up a fair few times.
-This British manufacturer, founded in 2014, has made a big splash with its Eve Original mattress, which has won numerous awards and sells at a mid-range price of between £429 for a Single and £899 for a Super King.
-But what if you can’t stretch to that kind of cash, yet still want a decent memory foam mattress?
+This British manufacturer, founded in 2014, has made a big splash with its Eve Original mattress (and its springs-and-foam sibling, the Eve Original hybrid mattress), which has won numerous awards and sells at a mid-range price.
+But what if you need something more wallet-friendly, yet still want a decent memory foam mattress?

 To lure in budget buyers, Eve offers a similar but significantly cheaper mattress in the form of the Eve Lighter.
 Like all of Eve's mattresses, it's available as a hybrid (springs plus foam) or a foam-only – this review will focus on the latter.
 The Eve Lighter has an RRP of £299-£649 (but regular Eve discount codes and deals mean you might not even need to pay that).
 The pay-off for the much lower price is that, while the Eve Original mattress has three layers and is 24cm (9.4 inches) deep, the Eve Lighter has just two layers and a depth of 20cm (7.8 inches).
 You do, however, still get a full year to try it out and make sure you love it.

 By opting for the cheaper Eve mattress, are you cutting off your nose to spite your face?
 I put it to the test to find out.
 Read on for my full Eve Lighter Mattress review.

 If you have more to spend, check out our best mattress ranking, which includes Eve's top-end Eve Premium Hybrid – and bookmark our best cheap mattress deals page, which is updated regularly to help you find the best bargains.

 - Shop the Eve Lighter mattress at Eve (opens in new tab)